tecc/permittere/README.md

 # permittere

 permittere is a simple permissions library.
+Note that this library is new and could use feature ideas.

+The word `permittere` comes from Latin, meaning roughly "allow", "grant", or "permit" ([see here](https://en.wiktionary.org/wiki/permitto#Latin)).

 ## Usage